FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 		;
 	```

-	Here we build the matrix and second member associated to the functional to minimize once and for all.
+	Here we build the matrix and second member associated to the function to fully and finally minimize it.
 The `:::freefem [A,b]` syntax for the fitness function is then used to pass it to IPOPT.

 	```freefem
 	matrix A = vP(Vh, Vh, solver=CG);